Get 20% OFF with ESIMDB20 coupon code

 The app offers no coverage in Bulgaria.
 There's no support available from the app.
 I would not recommend this provider.

-Bulgaria offers more than 100 travel eSIM providers and over 5,400 prepaid data plans.
-With this wide variety of options, travelers can easily find a plan that fits their needs.
+In Bulgaria there are more than 100 travel eSIM providers and more than 5.8 thousand prepaid data plans available.
+The wide variety of plans makes it easy for travelers to find an eSIM that suits their needs.

 In Bulgaria, the primary Mobile Network Operators (MNOs) are: